blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/docker/architecture.md

 1. [solution_name] converts the BDIO to BDIO2, adjusts the project, project version, and codelocation names, and uploads it to [blackduck_product_name].
 1. [solution_name] performs [blackduck_signature_scan_act] and [blackduck_binary_scan_capability] on the scan targets.

+#### Deploying in container mode

+Deploying in container mode is challenging and requires expertise in the container platform on which you will deploy.
+We recommend engaging Synopsys [professional_services] for a solution tailored to your environment.

+You can find several container mode deployment examples on the [deployment page](deployment.md).